Brazil profile - full overview

 - From the section Latin America & Caribbean

-Brazil is South America's most influential country, an economic giant and one of the world's biggest democracies.
+Brazil is South America's most influential country, an emerging economic power, and one of the world's largest democracies.

 The discovery of major offshore oil reserves could propel the country into the top league of oil-exporting nations.